Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 I fall into the Selenga with the letter “d”,

-And with "p" I merge into the Oka.
+And with “p” I flow into the Oka.

-And I get into the Volga with "s",
+And I get to the Volga with “s”,

 (Uda - Upa - Usa - Ufa.)

 - We rested a bit and got back to work.
-In contourOn other maps, you need to sign the following rivers: Volga, Ob,Yenisei, Lena, Amur, Congo, Nile, Yangtze, Indus, Ganges, Don,Dnieper, Amazon, Mississippi.
+In circuitThe following rivers need to be signed on the maps: Volga, Ob,Yenisei, Lena, Amur, Congo, Nile, Yangtze, Indus, Ganges, Don,Dnieper, Amazon, Mississippi.

-If the students do not have time, then it can be given as homework.
+If students are not doing well, they can be given as homework.

-The main river with all its tributaries forms a river system, which is characterized by the density of the river network, i.e., a set of rivers that pour out water in one common channel or system of channels into the sea, lake or other body of water.
+The main river with all its tributaries forms a river system, which is characterized by the density of the river network, i.e., a set of rivers pouring water in one common channel or system of channels into the sea, lake or other body of water.

-The land surface from which the river system collects its waters is called
+The land surface from which a river system collects its waters is called

-is a catchment area, i.e., a part of the earth's surface from which water enters a separate watercourse or catchment area.
-The catchment area along with
+is a watershed, i.e., a part of the earth’s surface from which water flows into a separate watercourse or drainage area.
+The drainage area together with

-the upper layers of the earth's crust, which includes this river system and is separated from other river systems by watersheds, is called river basin
+top layers earth's crust, which includes a given river system and is separated from other river systems by watersheds, is called a river basin

-Rivers usually flow in elongated low landforms - valleys.
+Rivers usually flow in elongated low relief forms - valleys

-(Fig. 8), i.e., negative, linearly elongated landforms of various
+(Fig. 8), i.e. negative, linearly elongated relief forms of various

-profile with a uniform fall, the lowest part of which is called the channel, and the part of the valley bottom, flooded with high river waters, is called the floodplain.
-In addition, the valley has a number of floodplain terraces (usually 2-3) (Fig. 9).
+profile with a uniform dip, the lowest part of which is called the channel, and the part of the valley bottom, flooded by high river waters, is called the floodplain.
+In addition, the valley has a number of terraces above the floodplain (usually 2-3) (Fig. 9).

-Scheme of the location and structure of the Volga terraces in the area of the city of Syzran (according to the explanatory note to the temporary stratigraphic scheme of the Quaternary deposits of the Caspian Lowland, 1951): 1 - alluvial sands with pebbles;
+Scheme of the location and structure of the Volga terraces in the area of Syzran (according to the explanatory note to the temporary stratigraphic scheme of Quaternary deposits Caspian lowland, 1951): 1 – alluvial sands with pebbles;

-2 - alluvial sands; 3 – loamy floodplain facies; 4 – Early Khvalynsk chocolate clays; 5 - Khazar, or Volga, fauna of mammals; 6 - Neogene and more
+2 – alluvial sands; 3 – loamy floodplain facies; 4 – early Khvalyn chocolate clays; 5 – Khazar, or Volga, fauna of mammals; 6 – Neogene and more

 ancient deposits

-River terraces are horizontal or slightly inclined surfaces on the slopes of river valleys, bounded by ledges.
-They are formed by erosive and accumulative activity of the river and are usually composed of alluvium.
-By origin, they are divided into nested and superimposed terraces; according to the term material - into accumulative, socle and indigenous (Fig. 10).
+River terraces are horizontal or slightly inclined surfaces on the slopes of river valleys, limited by ledges.
+They are formed by the eroding and accumulative activity of the river and are usually composed of alluvium.
+Based on their origin, they are divided into nested and superimposed terraces; according to the constituent material - accumulative, basement and radical (Fig. 10).

 Rice.
 10. River terraces: 1 – accumulative; 2 – erosion;